Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

-pondjs's fill() constructs a Pipeline per call.
-For linear fill with multiple columns, it constructs a separate Pipeline per column. pond-ts handles all strategies in a single pass.
+pondjs's fill() constructs a Pipeline per call (and, for linear over multiple columns, a separate Pipeline per column). pond-ts handles all strategies in a single columnar pass.

 Transforms